What Happened to Dragon Type Pokémon?

 In conclusion, the disappearance of Dragon-type Pokémon from the PTCG was a necessary step towards creating a more balanced and enjoyable game.
 While their legacy may live on, the decision to consolidate the types has paved the way for a more diverse and exciting gaming experience.

-- What is the best attribute for the Uchigatana in Elden Ring?
+- What is the hardest location in Elden Ring?